euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 compressing or decompression from/to an external storage medium.

-With version 3 the format was enhanced to allow appending data to an existing Bloscpack compressed file (or buffer).
-This is implemented by preallocating the sizes used by the metadata and the offsets sections.
-For the metadata, we simply fill the empty space with null bytes and store how much additional space is available in the header.
-For the offsets a similar strategy of adding unused offsets to file is employed.
-Since we can not pre-allocate an infinite amount of space, only a limited amount of data can potentially be appended.
-To provide the consumers of the format with as much flexibility as possible, the amount of space to preallocate can be configured.
+With version 3 the format was enhanced to allow appending data to an existing Bloscpack compressed file.
+This is achieved by over-allocating the offsets and metadata section with dummy values to allow chunks to be appended later and metadata to be enlarged.
+One caveat of this is that we can not pre-allocate an infinite amount of space and so only a limited amount of data can potentially be appended.
+However, to provide potential consumers of the format with as much flexibility as possible, the amount of space to be pre-allocated is configurable.

 For an in-depth discussion of the technical details of the  Bloscpack format the interested reader is advised to consult the official documentation [Bloscpack]_.
+This contains a full description of the header layout, the sizes of the entries and their permissible values.

 Command Line Interface